Alessandro Melis

-Alessandro Melis (Cagliari, 7/6/1969) is an Italian architect and the curator of the Italian National Pavilion at the 17th Venice Biennale.
-He is also a professor of architecture and the inaugural endowed chair of the New York Institute of Technology.
+Alessandro Melis (born 7 June 1969) is an Italian architect and the curator of the Italian National Pavilion at the 17th Venice Biennale.
+He is also currently a professor of architecture and the inaugural endowed chair of the New York Institute of Technology.

 Career

+Alessandro Melis was born on 7 June 1969 in Cagliari, the largest city in the island of Sardinia in Italy.
+Melis received his Doctor of Architecture degree from the University of Florence in 1995.